Machine learning techniques in joint default assessment: Case study

+This section illustrates the credit card data and its basic features, together with the robustness procedures applied to it for probability fitting.
-We use the Kaggle database on credit card defaulters\footnote{ https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset}, which is a collection of data from 30000 clients of a bank issuing credit cards in Taiwan, from April to September 2005.
-Both the descriptive analysis of this Section and most of the results obtained in the next Section are obtained using the Sklearn library in Python.

-For each client the dataset contains the values of $m=24$ covariates $\XX$, which are listed in Appendix \ref{covar}.
-Some covariates, such as the monthly repayment status, the past payments, the past bill amounts, are lagged values of the same economic variable.
-As a first step in the analysis, we investigate whether there is multicollinearity.
-To envisage it, we build the correlation matrix of the 24 covariates, which is presented here as Figure \ref{corr}.
+{We use the Kaggle database on credit card defaulters,\footnote{ https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset} which is a collection of data from 30000 clients of a bank issuing credit cards in Taiwan, from April to September 2005.
+Both the descriptive analysis of this Section and most of the results obtained in the next Section are obtained using the Scikit learn library in Python.
+For each client the dataset contains the values of $m=24$ covariates $\boldsymbol{X}$, which are listed and described in Appendix \ref{covar}.
+They capture both socio-economic features of the client and her financial relationship with the card issuer (repayment status, bill amount etc.).
+Some covariates, such as the monthly repayment status, the past payments, the past bill amounts, are lagged values of the same variable.
+The {variable $\boldsymbol{Y}$ represents the occurrence or not of default in the next period of time.
+It takes the value 1 if default occurs, 0 otherwise. }Descriptive statistics of this dataset are in Appendix \ref{covar}. }

+{As one can easily argue, because the predicted event is default, and credit card clients are chosen so as to have a minimum credit standing, the dataset is unbalanced, with a percentage of non defaulters ({$77.88\%)$} higher than the one of defaulters ({$22.12\%).$ } The unbalanced nature of the dataset is not extreme and we do to not correct it.
+However, we implement different oversampling techniques for the minority class of Y (SMOTE and Random Oversampling) to study the robustness of such choice.
+The oversampling techniques do not significantly improve the performance of the model.}

+Once we have decided not to balance the dataset, we first study whether there is multicollinearity among the covariates, then how to split it into a training and a test set, and we perform robustness tests of the decision taken about handling multicollinearity and the split.
+Aside, when predicting via the ML approaches, we calibrate the ML probabilities.

-Figure \ref{corr} shows that the variables representing the payment status in the previous and next period, as well as the variables representing the bill amount up to 6 months before and after the current date, are highly correlated.
-Nevertheless,we do not remove them in the LR model in order to keep the same set of variables for all the models.
-This is not a limitation for our study since multicollinearity does not affect the overall fit of the model, but only the regression coefficients that are not of interest to our purposes.
+{To investigate whether there is multicollinearity among the covariates $ \boldsymbol{X}$, we build their correlation matrix, which is presented in Appendix \ref{covar}, as Figure \ref{corr}.
+The correlation matrix shows that the variables representing the payment status in the previous and current period, as well as the variables representing the bill amount up to 6 months before and after the current date, are highly correlated.
+Nevertheless,we do not remove them.
+As a robustness test of the validity of our decision, we implement a feature selection via the Variance Inflation Factor method (VIF).
+The overall performance of the models worsens with feature selection.
+Note that in the LR model multicollinearity does affects the magnitude of the regression coefficients, that are not of interest to our purposes.}